-SCCHA processed 441 interim reexaminations resulting from a change in family composition.
-SCCHA did not meet its cost savings benchmark with a total of \$328,296,876 in HAP payments for FY2020.
-SCCHA's HAP payments increased due to the continued increase in Santa Clara County's rental market rents, combined with a marked increase in the number of owner-requested rent adjustments.
+SCCHA processed 381 interim reexaminations resulting from a change in family composition.
+SCCHA did not meet its cost savings benchmark with a total of \$349,801,959 in HAP payments for FY2021.
+SCCHA's HAP payments increased due to the continued increase in Santa Clara County's rental market rents, combined with the adverse effects of job and income loss related to the COVID-19 pandemic.